Skip to content

 [R]

-You must also configure Git credentials as you would to deploy content from private Git repositories.
+Git credentials are configured just as you would in order to deploy content from private Git repositories.
 See the section on Git-backed content and refer to GitCredential in the Configuration appendix for more information.
-The account you configure must be able to access any Git repositories containing R packages you wish to use.
+The configured account must be able to access the Git repositories containing R packages you wish to use.

 Publishers must also configure appropriate Git provider credentials on their computer.
 They then install the package locally using an R package like remotes.
 For instance, to install a package from GitHub: